ciscoo/mateo.io/content/portfolio/bradley-color-spec.md

 ## Background

 Bradley approached the App Factory with the idea of creating an Android and iOS application for showcasing various bathroom tiling that Bradley offers.
-Their sales representive would carry around a paper/book catalog of the tiles availble for sale.
+Their sales representative would carry around a paper/book catalog of the tiles available for sale.
 The issue is that they did not have a simple way to instantly update the catalog on the fly.

 ## Implementation